Pandora: Metaconsole: Documentation en: Operation

 18.104.22.168.1 Monitor Creation

-Monitor creation is done using the module templates/components.These components are classified by groups:
+Monitor creation is done using module templates/components.These components are classified by groups:

-The nature of the module (local or remote) will be transparent for the user, and in the selection combos, the components of both types will be mixed.
+The nature of the module (local or remote) will be visible for the user, and in the selection combos, the components of both types will be mixed.

-If we select the component, the description of it will be shown.
+When selecting the component, its description will be shown.

-The configuration of one monitor will be done in 4 steps:
+The monitor configuration consists of in 4 steps:

-- Alerts: An alert editor where to configure in the module alerts of the template alerts of whom we have permissions
+- Alerts: An alert editor where to configure in the module alert template alerts you have permissions for.

-- Previsualization:' Data introduced in only one scree before finishing the process.
+- Preview:' Data displayed in only one scree before finishing the process.

-- Advanced: The web checks are configured in raw in a box text.
-It is only for users with advanced permissions.
+- Advanced: Web checks are raw configured in a box text.
+It is only available for users with advanced permissions.

 The web check configuration will be done, same as with monitors in 4 steps:

-- General Configuration: The monitor more general data (name, description, type.. and the check according to their modality)
+- General Configuration: Monitor general data (name, description, type, etc. As well as the check according to its modality).